Structured data with Schema.org: the ultimate guide

 Schema.org takes care of all the structured data needs on your website.
-You can use it to markup products, reviews, events and menu items so search engines like Google can pick up this data and present it in an enhanced way.
-If you want rich snippets, mobile rich cards or a listing in the knowledge graph, you need to mark up your pages with Schema.org.
-This ultimate guide gives you an overview of this expansive topic.
+Search engines like Google can pick up this data and present your page in an enhanced way if you use it to describe products, reviews, events, and recipes.
+If you want rich results like snippets, interactive mobile results, voice-activated actions, or a listing in the knowledge graph, you need to describe your pages with structured data.
+This structured data ultimate guide is an overview of this wide-ranging topic.

 - What is structured data?